South African Border War: External South African operations (1978–1984)

 The three PLAN regional headquarters each developed their own forces which resembled standing armies with regard to the division of military labour, incorporating various specialties such as counter-intelligence, air defence, reconnaissance, combat engineering, sabotage, and artillery.
-The Eastern Command also created an elite force in 1978, known as "Volcano" and subsequently, "Typhoon", which carried out unconventional operations south of Ovamboland.
+The Eastern Command also created an elite force in 1978, known as "Volcano" and subsequently, "Typhoon", which was trained by the East German military mission in Angola and carried out unconventional operations south of Ovamboland.

 South Africa's defence chiefs requested an end to restrictions on air and ground operations north of the Cutline.
 Citing the accelerated pace of PLAN infiltration, P.W.
 Botha recommended that the SADF be permitted, as it had been prior to March 1976, to send large numbers of troops into southern Angola.
 Vorster, unwilling to risk incurring the same international and domestic political fallout associated with Operation Savannah, repeatedly rejected Botha's proposals.
 Nevertheless, the Ministry of Defence and the SADF continued advocating air and ground attacks on PLAN's Angolan sanctuaries.

 Operation Reindeer

 On 27 October 1977, a group of insurgents attacked a SADF patrol in the Cutline, killing 5 South African soldiers and mortally wounding a sixth.
 As military historian Willem Steenkamp records, "while not a large clash by World War II or Vietnam standards, it was a milestone in what was then...a low intensity conflict".
-Three months later, insurgents fired on patrols in the Cutline again, killing 6 more soldiers.
+Three months later, insurgents fired on patrols in the Cutline again, killing six more soldiers.
 The growing number of ambushes and infiltrations were timed to coincide with assassination attempts on prominent South West African tribal officials.
 Perhaps the most high-profile assassination of a tribal leader during this time was that of Herero chief Clemens Kapuuo, which South Africa blamed on PLAN.
 Vorster finally acquiesced to Botha's requests for retaliatory strikes against PLAN in Angola, and the SADF launched Operation Reindeer in May 1978.

 One controversial development of Operation Reindeer helped sour the international community on the South African Border War.
 On 4 May 1978, a battalion-sized task force of the 44 Parachute Brigade conducted a sweep through the Angolan mining town of Cassinga, searching for what it believed was a PLAN administrative centre.
 Lieutenant General Constand Viljoen, the chief of the South African Army, had told the task force commanders and his immediate superior General Johannes Geldenhuys that Cassinga was a PLAN "planning headquarters" which also functioned as the "principal medical centre for the treatment of seriously injured guerrillas, as well as the concentration point for guerrilla recruits being dispatched to training centres in Lubango and Luanda and to operational bases in east and west Cunene."
 The task force was made up of older Citizen Force reservists, many of whom had already served tours on the border, led by experienced professional officers.